-Exploration and evaluation costs, including the costs of acquiring leases, are intangible assets capitalised as exploration and evaluation assets on an area of interest basis.
-Costs incurred before the consolidated entity has obtained the legal rights to explore an area are recognised in the income statement.
+Exploration and evaluation costs, including the costs of acquiring leases, are intangible assets capital and evaluation assets on an area of interest basis.
+Costs incurred before the consolidated entity has rights to explore an area are recognised in the income statement.